-Please find below Frequently Asked Questions about Oxford High School but if these responses fail to answer yours, please get in touch by calling the Admissions team on 01865 559888 or emailing firstname.lastname@example.org
+Please find below Frequently Asked Questions about Oxford High School.
+If these responses fail to answer yours, please get in touch by calling the Admissions team on 01865 478678 or emailing firstname.lastname@example.org.

 No worries!
 Please contact us at email@example.com to see if there are places available.

-We do occasionally accept girls mid-year (i.e. for a Spring Term start) if there are places available.
+We do occasionally accept applicants mid-year (i.e. for a Spring or Summer Term start) if there are places available.

 What is the main difference between a scholarship and a bursary?